 Here’s 21 ways to use Tea Tree oil at home

 - Add 10 drops plus 1/2 cup of epsom salts to a warm foot bath and fight athletes’ foot

 - Add 25 drops to your homemade deodorant

-- Put it in homemade mosquito repellant
+- Put it in homemade mosquito repellent

-- Put a drop of tea tree oil on your toothbrush to disinfect it after you’ve had a cold or virus.
+- Put a drop of tea tree essential oil on your toothbrush to disinfect it after you’ve had a cold or virus.

 - Add it to homemade disinfectant wipes

 - Make a warm compress using tea tree oil and hot water to relieve sore breasts or mastitis.
-Tea Tree oil penetrates the mammary tissue.
+Tea Tree penetrates the mammary tissue.

-- Clean taps, light plates, switches, door knobs, and handles with 1 cup of vinegar plus 1 tsp. of tea tree oil, to prevent reinfection when a family member has a cold or virus.
+- Clean taps, light plates, switches, door knobs, and handles with 1 cup of vinegar plus 1 tsp. of tea tree essential oil, to prevent reinfection when a family member has a cold or virus.

 This is not an exhaustive list.
-What other ways do you use tea tree oil in your home?
+What other ways do you use tea tree essential oil in your home?